 Every Company or organization shall have a Board of Directors consisting of people as director.
 They play a completely crucial position in managing the business and different affairs of the Company.
 The appointment of Directors is exceptionally vital for the growth and management of the Company.

-The Companies Act likewise allows the Articles to accommodate for the appointment of two-thirds of the Directors according to the principle of proportional representation, if so adopted by the company in question.
+The appointment of directors in company law likewise allows the Articles to accommodate for the appointment of two-thirds of the Directors according to the principle of proportional representation if so adopted by the company in question.

 Nominee Directors can be appointed by a third party or by the Central Government in the case of oppression or mismanagement.

-Minimum two directors in case of Private Limited Company.
+Minimum of two directors in the case of Private Limited Company.

-Minimum three directors in case of Public Limited Company.
+Minimum three directors in the case of Public Limited Company.

-In the case of One Person Company minimum one director.
+In the case of One Person Company minimum of one director.

-Maximum 15 directors any Company shall have if Company wants to have more than 15 director’s necessary approvals is required under the law.
+Maximum 15 directors any Company shall have if the Company wants to have more than 15 directors ’ necessary approvals is required under the law.

 Qualifications for Directors

-Following documents are required for appointment of a person as Director;
+Following documents are required for the appointment of a person as Director;

 Apply for DSC: In India, the appointment of directors can be only done through the digital signature and so 1st step is to create DSC.

-Filing of Form DIR-12: E-form DIR-12 with ROC along with above-mentioned documents such as consent / approval letter, DIR- 2, and certified copy of a resolution of meeting.
+Filing of Form DIR-12: E-form DIR-12 with ROC along with the above-mentioned documents such as consent/approval letter, DIR- 2, and a certified copy of a resolution of the meeting.
 Form to be filed within 30 days.